KevFan/contact-users-restApi/README.md

 	npm install
 	npm start

-Running these command would install the node modules dependant by React and allow you to do dev work on the React part of the part, and build the client.min.js
+Running these command would install the node modules dependant by React and allow you to do dev work on the React part of the application, and build the client.min.js

 ## Running tests